 |Excess Earnings of

-The total compensation of a business owner must be calculated.
+The total compensation of an operating-spouse must be determined in valuation process.
 Compensation includes salary, bonus, personal expenses (perks), and potentially undistributed earnings depending on the working capital needs of the business.
 It may also include deferred compensation and/or contributions to a retirement plan.

 There are issues relative to which period of time should be used to measure compensation, whether to use an average and what type of average to use.